BennyDanielT/HalifaxBrewery/README.md

-A React Native Application for NSLC outlets in Halifax.
+A React Native Application which facilitates agents in a liquor agency to add, update and view store facings of products.